Sense and Sensibility — Free Ebook Download PDF

 Choose your reading level

-The Dashwood family had lived in Sussex for a long time.
-Their estate was large, and they lived at Norland Park, in the center of their property.
-For many generations, they had lived in such a respectable way that they were well-regarded by everyone they knew.
+Chapter 1 The Dashwood family had lived in Sussex for a long time.
+They had a large estate, and their home was Norland Park, in the middle of their property.
+For many generations, they lived there in a very respectable way, and all their neighbours liked them.

 Format